WatDuhHekBro/VoidBot/README.md

 # VoidBot

 An experimental Discord bot using Serenity.
 Streamlines the process of ways to use any emotes the bot has access to.
-Commands: `/say`, `/react`, `/emotes`

 # Files